This story was first published on 23 April 2015 and was updated on 6 August 2019.

 Wonderful vibe and a great place to meet friends for a bite.
-In fact it’s my granddaughter Maria’s (she’s all of 17 months!) favourite hangout.
-She loves the melktert spingrolls and pumpkin fritters and insists on a ride on the little choo-choo pulled by a tractor.
+In fact it’s my granddaughter Maria’s (she’s all of five years’ old!) favourite hangout.
+She loves the melktert springrolls and pumpkin fritters and insists on a ride on the little choo-choo pulled by a tractor.
 If you are Banting look out for the wheat-free bakes and muesli.
-If not you need to try Kyle and Mart-Mari’s lamb shwarmas.
+If not you need to try Kyle and Mart-Mari’s lamb shawarmas.
 Easy parking makes it a real pleasure.

 You have to get up bright and early before the fresh produce is sold out but you won’t be disappointed.
 There’s excellent coffee from several merchants, one of whom adds a tot of brandy or liqueur to give bleary-eyed early shoppers a boost.
 Take a big basket.
 You can buy most of what you need – from artichokes to meat to bread – directly from the farmer or baker.
 Top of my list: Chrissie Briscoe’s extraordinary and sometimes colourful cheeses and duck confit from the Duck Lady.
 Best of all, hounds are most welcome and are even served breakfast.